Becoming a Foster Parent

 What foster care is not:

-- simple: emotionally, socially or in terms of your time
+- it is not simple: emotionally, socially or in terms of your time

 How to Become a Foster Family